 Additionally, ensure compliance with non-discrimination laws and urban planning regulations, as well as the Tenancy Act (LAU) and any other applicable laws for your type of rental property.

 Renting your house or apartment can be complex, especially if you are large homeowner or plan to invest in several properties.

 Through a specialized property manager, the rental process is simplified, providing increased safety, efficiency, and peace of mind throughout the rental process, as well as attracting better tenants.

 It’s essential to choose a property manager who is not primarily focused on sales, so they can provide the necessary attention and dedication to the rental process.
 Avoid those primarily focused on property buying and selling.

-In this following post, we present 5 reasons to rent your house with external assistance is a highly recommendable option.
+In the following post, we present 5 reasons to rent your house with external assistance is a highly recommendable option.